 The table below shows the amount of children per year group who will receive Pupil Premium funding for the academic year 2018/19.
 In total 36% of children at Garlinge Primary School and Nursery (GPS&N) receive Pupil Premium funding.

 |Year 1||Year 2||Year 3||Year 4||Year 5||Year 6||Year R||Total|

 The Index of Multiple Deprivation (IMD) combines a number of indicators, chosen to cover a range of economic, social and housing issues, into a single deprivation score for each small area in England.
 This allows each area to be ranked relative to one another according to their level of deprivation.
-The Local Authority can use pupils' postcodes to rank the 453 Kent primary schools in terms of IMD.
-Garlinge Primary School is ranked 13 out of 453 schools (September 2016) with 1 being the most deprived; this is a drop of 9 places from 2014 - 2015.
-However, against this change to contextual data, standards of attainment have risen for all children including those in receipt of additional Pupil Premium funding and KS2 SATs results for 2016 are above National Averages for most key performance indicators.
+The Local Authority can use pupils’ postcodes to rank the 456 Kent primary schools in terms of IMD.
+Garlinge Primary School is ranked 17 out of 454 schools, 1 being the most deprived.
+However, against this contextual data, standards of attainment have risen for all children including those in receipt of additional pupil premium funding, and KS2 SATs results for 2018 are above national average for key performance indicators.

 At Garlinge Primary School and Nursery, we have high aspirations and ambitions for our children and we believe that no child should be left behind.
 We strongly believe that it is not about where you come from but your passion and thirst for knowledge, and your dedication and commitment to learning that make the difference between success and failure.

 We are determined to ensure that our children are given every chance to realise their full potential.
 Pupil Premium funding, along with allocations made from the school's own budget will help ensure this money is spent to maximum effect.